PlayStation 2: Technical specifications

 The main central processing unit (CPU) is the 64-bit R5900-based "Emotion Engine", custom-designed by Sony and Toshiba.
-(Note: The Emotion Engine was referred to as a "128-bit" processor in marketing materials, referring to its SIMD instructions that operate on 128-bit wide groups of integers in a single instruction, but the customised variant of the MIPS III instruction set architecture implemented by the processor uses general registers with a size of 64 bits.)
+(Note: The Emotion Engine was referred to as a "128-bit" processor in marketing materials, referring to its SIMD instructions that operate on 128-bit wide groups of integers in a single instruction, but the customized variant of the MIPS III instruction set architecture implemented by the processor uses general registers with a size of 64 bits.)
 The Emotion Engine consists of eight separate "units", each performing a specific task, integrated onto the same die.
 These units include a central CPU core, two Vector Processing Units (VPU), a 10-channel DMA unit, a memory controller, and an Image Processing Unit (IPU).
-There are three interfaces: an input output interface to the I/O processor running at a clock speed of 36.864 MHz, a graphics interface to the graphics synthesiser, and a memory interface to the system memory.
+There are three interfaces: an input output interface to the I/O processor running at a clock speed of 36.864 MHz, a graphics interface to the graphics synthesizer, and a memory interface to the system memory.
 The Emotion Engine CPU has a clock rate of 294.912 MHz (299 MHz on newer versions) and 6,000 MIPS, with a floating point performance of 6.2 GFLOPS.
 The system's I/O processor was based on the PlayStation's CPU and was designed to provide full backward compatibility with the PlayStation.
 The system has 32 MB of RDRAM.

 The GPU is likewise custom-designed for the console, named the "Graphics Synthesizer".
 It has a fillrate of 2.4 gigapixels per second, capable of rendering up to 75 million polygons per second.
 The GPU also runs with a clock frequency of 147.456 MHz (which is half the clock speed of the Emotion Engine), 4 MB of DRAM is capable of transmitting a display output of 1280 x 1024 pixels on both PAL and NTSC televisions.
 The PlayStation 2 has a maximum colour depth of 16.7 million true colours.
 When accounting for features such as lighting, texture mapping, artificial intelligence, and game physics, the console has a real-world performance of 25 million polygons per second.
 The PlayStation 2 also features two USB ports, and one IEEE 1394 (Firewire) port for SCPH-10000 to 3900x models only.
 A hard disk drive can be installed in an expansion bay on the back of the console, and is required to play certain games, notably the popular Final Fantasy XI.
 The system has 4 MB of Video RAM in the form of eDRAM.

-Software was distributed primarily on DVD-ROMs, with some titles being published on blue-tinted CD-ROM format.
+Software was distributed primarily on DVD-ROMs, with earlier titles being published on blue-tinted CD-ROM format.
 In addition, the console can play audio CDs and DVD films and is backward-compatible with almost all original PlayStation games.
 The PlayStation 2 also supports PlayStation memory cards and controllers, although original PlayStation memory cards will only work with original PlayStation games and the controllers may not support all functions (such as analogue buttons) for PlayStation 2 games.
 The standard PlayStation 2 memory card has an 8 megabyte (MB) capacity and features MagicGate encryption.